Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

  * [Configure the AEP model].
 Depending on the firmware, the front end of the configuration process might slightly change.

-## Install and Configuring the Packet Forwarder
+## Configuring the Packet Forwarder

 If you relate to the [Architecture] page, our focus is on the two components as shown in the figure below: